Bone meal is an organic fertilizer derived from – you guessed it – bones.

 In addition, it may destroy essential mycorrhizal-forming fungi, and soil’s ability to take up vital nutrients like iron.

-The Master Gardener Garden Notes of the Colorado State University Extension on organic fertilizers state that if your soil pH is below 7.0, or on the acidic side of neutral, the phosphorus in this type of organic fertilizer is literally unavailable for uptake by plant roots.
+The Master Gardener Garden Notes of the Colorado State University Extension on organic fertilizers state, “phosphorus from bone meal is only available to plants in soils that have a pH below 7.0.”
+If your soil pH is above 7.0, or on the alkaline side of neutral, the phosphorus in this type of organic fertilizer is unavailable for uptake by plant roots.

 Before applying this product to your garden, always have the soil tested to determine nutrient needs and current pH levels.